tdewin/best-practices-guide/resource_planning/tape_support.md

     are not used further.

--   **Tape media pools** that are created by the user.
-These are groups of media to which backup data can be written.
+-   **Media pools** are groups of media to which backup data can be written.

     -   You can create as many custom media pools as needed.